atinder/bird-docs/docs/calendar-and-time-configuration/global-settings/configure-order-preparation-times-79a445e9-2040-47a9-9284-971c7673f945.md

 **Why this works:**
 Orders placed after closing need extra time since your operations have ended for the day.

-**Important:** Configure preparation times for all 7 days when using "Customize by Day" option.
+**Important:** Configure preparation times for all 7 days when using the "Customize by Day" option.

 ![Shows the complete preparation time configuration with all settings applied](https://storage.crisp.chat/users/helpdesk/website/ca826b447482b000/screenshot-2025-01-05-at-15654_199eqrj.png)